Sagar201003/NetraRakshak_GoogleSolutions24/README.md

 5. Automatic number plate recognition system:
    ● We can add a number plate recognition system to our project , which may help officials to keep a track on the vehicles of the criminals.

 6. Custom dataset:
-   ● We can train our model on a custom dataset . given the dataset is relevant to the topic .
+   ● We can train our model on a custom dataset, given the dataset is relevant to the topic .
 This makes our model flexible for users .

 7. Interdisciplinary Approach: